roddhjav/apparmor.d/docs/full-system-policy.md

 - Any non-standard system app need to be explicitly profiled and allowed to run.
 For instance, if you want to use your own proxy or VPN software, you need to ensure it is correctly profiled and allowed to run in the `systemd` profile.
 - Desktop environment must be explicitly supported, your UI will not start otherwise.
 Again, it is a **feature**.
 - FSP mode will run unknown user application into the `default` profile.
 It might be enough for your application.
 If not you have to make a profile for it.
-- In FSP mode, all sandbox manager **must** have a profile.
-Then user sandboxed application (flatpak, snap...) will work as expected.
+- In FSP mode, all sandbox managers **must** have a profile.
+Then user sandboxed applications (flatpak, snap, etc) will work as expected.

 ## Install